wjcunningham7/fastmath/README.md

 ## License

-FastMath is licensed under the MIT License.
-See the [LICENSE](https://github.com/wjcunningham7/fastmath/blog/master/LICENSE) file for more details.
+FastMath is licensed under the GNU GPL 3.0 License.
+See the [LICENSE](https://github.com/wjcunningham7/fastmath/blob/master/LICENSE) file for more details.